RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 3. In the **Options** dialog box, expand **Environment**, and click **Fonts and Colors**.
 4. Ensure **Show settings for** is set to **Text Editor**.
 5. Look in the list in the **Display Items** pane and note the COBOL, BMS, and JCL items whose font and color you can change.
-6. In the **Options** dialog box, expand **Text Editor**, and then expand **Micro Focus COBOL**.
+6. In the **Options** dialog box, expand **Text Editor**, and then expand **COBOL**.

     You can use the settings in this section to configure features of the editor such as tab size, COBOL margins, some syntax checking rules, and others.

     From the **Quick Actions** page for the editor properties, you can manage what quick actions will be enabled in the editor.

     From the **Advanced** page you can fine tune the behavior of some features of the editor such as background syntax checking and outlining.
-You can also disable features that are not necessary which could be useful if you are working with a large code base.
+You can also disable features that are not necessary, which could be useful if you are working with a large code base.

 **Configuring the COBOL editor**